| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Epping Forest District.
 Local voluntary organisations displayed information

 about their work and a celebratory lunch was held after the meeting.
+Following recent criticism of the dumping of spoil and rubble at Blunt’s

 Farm, Coopersale Lane, and the action taken by the local authorities to